tristanmt/Development-coursework/README.md

 # Professional Development & Online Coursework

 This repository showcases my study notes, independent reading, and practical takeaways from coursework completed via edX to complement my Chemistry background.
-Please find below my completed courses with hyperlinks to their respective folders as well as some highlights that I have worked on.
+Please find below my completed courses with hyperlinks to their respective folders as well as some highlights of independent projects that I have worked on.

 ---